mehdiakacem/darkly/hidden_field_manipulation/Ressources/explanation.md

 - **Fail Securely**: Default to denying access when in doubt
 - **Security by Design**: Build security into the application from the start
 - **Logging and Monitoring**: Log all password reset attempts for security analysis

-### Testing for This Vulnerability

-**Manual Testing:**
-1. Inspect page source for hidden fields
-2. Modify hidden field values using browser DevTools
-3. Submit form and observe server response
-4. Check if server validates the modified input

 ## References